GoogleChrome/web.dev/src/site/content/en/learn/html/links/index.md

 In the introduction to the attributes section, you saw an example showing how attributes are added to the opening tag.
 The example used the `<a>` tag, but neither the element nor the specific attributes introduced in that example were discussed:

-{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/17yQeLEUX6s88IbDJreQ.png", alt="The opening tag, attributes, and closing tag, labelled on an HTML element", width="800", height="210" %}
+{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/17yQeLEUX6s88IbDJreQ.png", alt="The opening tag, attributes, and closing tag, labelled on an HTML element.", width="800", height="210" %}

 The `<a>` anchor tag, along with the `href` attribute, create a hyperlink.
 Links are the backbone of the internet.
 The [first web page](http://info.cern.ch/hypertext/WWW/TheProject.html) contained 25 links, reading "Everything there is online about W3 is linked directly or indirectly to this document."
 In all likelihood, everything there is online